It doesn't event deserve the 1 star rating....

 Don't just take my advice, check out other reviews on Indique - the quality is not worth the money and the poor customer service will make your head spin.

-Review about: Indique Hair Hair Extension.
+Product or Service Mentioned: Indique Hair Hair Extension.

 Monetary Loss: $300.